Suvink/docs-choreo-dev/en/docs/quick-start-guides/deploy-a-web-application-that-consumes-a-backend-service.md

 You can also try out the **GET** and **DELETE** methods.

-## Step 6: Consume the Service
+## Step 6: Consume the service

 Now that the `Reading List Service` is deployed and available in the Choreo Marketplace, you can discover and consume it.
 In this section, you will deploy a front-end application to interact with the service.

-### Step 6.1: Create a Web Application to Consume the Service
+### Step 6.1: Create a web application to consume the service

 1. In the Choreo Console header, click the **Project** list and select the project you created in Step 1.
 2. On the project home page, click **+ Create** under **Component Listing**.